Machine learning spectral indicators of topology: Abstract

-{\textbf{Keywords:} machine learning, topological materials, X-ray absorption spectroscopy} \textbf{Topological materials discovery has emerged as an important frontier in condensed matter physics.
-Recent theoretical approaches based on symmetry indicators~\cite{tang2019efficient,tang2019comprehensive,po2017symmetry,PhysRevX.7.041069,slager2013space} and topological quantum chemistry~\cite{bradlyn2017topological,vergniory2019complete} have been used to identify thousands of candidate topological materials, yet experimental determination of materials’ topology often poses significant technical challenges.
-X-ray absorption spectroscopy (XAS) is a widely-used materials characterization technique sensitive to atoms' local symmetry and chemical environment; thus, it may encode signatures of materials' topology, though indirectly.
-In this work, we show that XAS can potentially uncover materials' topology when augmented by machine learning.
-By labelling computed X-ray absorption near-edge structure (XANES) spectra~\cite{mathew2018high} of over 16,000 inorganic materials with their topological class, we establish a machine learning-based classifier of topology with XANES spectral inputs.
-Our classifier correctly predicts 81\% of topological and 80\% of trivial cases, and can achieve 90\% and higher accuracy for materials containing certain elements.
-Given the simplicity of the XAS setup and its compatibility with multimodal sample environments, the proposed machine learning-empowered XAS topological indicator has the potential to discover broader categories of topological materials, such as non-cleavable compounds and amorphous materials.
-It can also inform a variety of field-driven phenomena \textit{in situ}, such as magnetic field-driven topological phase transitions.}
+Topological materials discovery has emerged as an important frontier in condensed matter physics.
+While theoretical classification frameworks have been used to identify thousands of candidate topological materials, experimental determination of materials’ topology often poses significant technical challenges.
+X-ray absorption spectroscopy (XAS) is a widely-used materials characterization technique sensitive to atoms' local symmetry and chemical bonding, which are intimately linked to band topology by the theory of topological quantum chemistry (TQC).
+Moreover, as a local structural probe, XAS is known to have high quantitative agreement between experiment and calculation, suggesting that insights from computational spectra can effectively inform experiments.
+In this work, we leverage computed X-ray absorption near-edge structure (XANES) spectra of more than 10,000 inorganic materials to train a neural network (NN) classifier that predicts topological class directly from XANES signatures, achieving F$_1$ scores of 89\% and 93\% for topological and trivial classes, respectively. \hlc[cyan]{Additionally, we obtain consistent classifications using corresponding experimental and computational XANES spectra for a small number of measured compounds.} Given the simplicity of the XAS setup and its compatibility with multimodal sample environments, the proposed machine learning-augmented XAS topological indicator has the potential to discover broader categories of topological materials, such as non-cleavable compounds and amorphous materials, and may further inform field-driven phenomena \textit{in situ}, such as magnetic field-driven topological phase transitions.